-The purpose of this procedure is to establish requirements and performance objectives that protect personnel where injury can occur as a result of the unexpected release of hazardous energy.
-Unexpected release of hazardous energy can include any unintended motion, energization start up, or release of stored energy, deliberate or otherwise, from the perspective of the employee(s) at risk.
+The purpose of this procedure is to establish requirements and performance objectives that protect personnel where injury can occur because of the unexpected release of hazardous energy.
+Unexpected release of hazardous energy can include unintended motion, energization start-up, or release of stored energy, deliberate or otherwise.